diskree/AchieveToDo-ModPack/README.md

 Forget about the usual Minecraft.
 Welcome to a world where game mechanics, food, items and blocks familiar to all players will demand something more from you!

 Each world you create includes a [BlazeandCave's datapack](https://www.planetminecraft.com/data-pack/blazeandcave-s-advancements-pack-1-12/) with 1000+ achievements.
 Your opportunities open depending on the achievements counter.
-In the beginning you can't even jump and eat nothing.
+In the beginning you can't even jump and eat.

 The modpack adds a "AchieveToDo" tab to the achievements window.
 You will not know what is blocked until you try it.
 From the beginning this tab will look like this: